ValeriaDifilippo/SarcDBase/README.md

 ***Fusion genes module***

-This step matches the output of a fusion gene caller all reported gene fusions in the latest release of the Mitelman database (https://mitelmandatabase.isb-cgc.org/)
+This step matches the output of a fusion gene caller with all reported gene fusions in the latest release of the Mitelman database (https://mitelmandatabase.isb-cgc.org/).
+Up-to-date data can be retreived directly from the Mitleman database.

 Example fusions.txt file format that is handled by the script - you need to extract gene fusions from your caller of choice and provide them in this format with one column only: